ecordes-vt/docs/src/docs/automate-studio/Training/crawl.md

 1. An active Automate Studio account.
 (Sign up [here](https://www.veritone.com/onboarding/#/signUp?type=automate) to create an account and gain immediate access to the application.)
 2. Access to the internet &mdash; Automate Studio is a Software-as-a-Service (SaaS)  application that runs in Veritone's Commercial or GovCloud environments.
-3. Unstructured Data (optional) &mdash; Automate Studio runs on top of the Veritone aiWARE platform, which supports unstructured data such as audio, video, images, text, and more, for cognitive processing.
-Structured data can be correlated with cognitively processed unstructured data for greater insight.

 ## Automate Studio UI Components